 A two octet binary number assigned to the ATM connection representing the identifier of the Virtual Path Connection Identifier.
-The VPCI value is meaningful to the destination node and can have any two octet value coded in the low order 12 bits and the high order 4 bits (octet 6.1 bits 8 to 5) are coded to all zero.
+The VPCI value is meaningful to the destination node and can have any two octet value.

 When the called party number identifies an interface that is not a cell relay or frame relay interface, the VPCI is a virtual identifier whose semantics are local to and are defined within the context of the called party number.
 In such cases, this field is not an actual VPCI.